-Currently serving his sixth term on Cleveland City Council, Councilman Joe Cimperman is a senior member of the body and is highly regarded by his constituents, and peers, for his work ethic and ability to build meaningful bridges to tackle important issues relevant to Ward 3 and the City of Cleveland.
+Currently serving his seventh term on Cleveland City Council, Councilman Joe Cimperman is a senior member of the body and is highly regarded by his constituents, and peers, for his work ethic and ability to build meaningful bridges to tackle important issues relevant to Ward 3 and the City of Cleveland.
 Councilman Cimperman currently represents the City of Cleveland Ward 3, one of the most diverse wards in the City.
 Ward 3 includes the neighborhoods of St. Clair-Superior, Tremont, Ohio City, Duck Island, Old Brooklyn, Brooklyn Centre, the Flats, and Downtown Cleveland.

 Councilman Cimperman is a proud graduate of St. Ignatius High School (1988) and John Carroll University (1992).
 While attending John Carroll, Councilman Cimperman founded Project GOLD, an award-winning international community service organization dedicated to assisting underprivileged families.

 Following his graduation from John Carroll, Councilman Cimperman worked with Cleveland’s I Have a Dream Foundation, a program which provided opportunities for the City’s youth to pursue higher education and equipped participants with the skills and knowledge necessary to succeed.
 In addition to serving Cleveland, Councilman Cimperman completed two years of services as a member of the Jesuit Volunteer Corps, where we worked with cognitively challenged adults in Portland, Maine, and at the Don Miller AIDS Hospice in Baltimore, caring for patients before they passed away.